Braz-Suthar/expo-webrtc-local-recorder/README.md

   stopRecording,
   isRecording,
   registerRemoteTrack,
-  unregisterRemoteTrack
+  unregisterRemoteTrack,
-} from 'webrtc-local-recorder';
+} from "expo-webrtc-local-recorder";

-import { MediaStreamTrack } from 'react-native-webrtc';
+import { MediaStreamTrack } from "react-native-webrtc";
 ```

 ---